-Audit / Assurance Opinion Summary, risk exposure and management actions Treasury Management Substantial Assurance The Council is adhering to legislative and regulatory requirements and have appropriate and effective controls over treasury management operations.
+Audit / Assurance Opinion Summary, risk exposure and management actions Treasury Management Substantial Assurance The Councils are adhering to legislative and regulatory requirements and have appropriate and effective controls over treasury management operations.
 Members approve the strategies and receive the performance reports required by legislation.
 A cautious investment strategy continues to be followed, the investment priorities being security, then liquidity and yield.
 There is a good process to record and administer individual investments.
 There is segregation of duties related to agreeing an investment and authorising the associated CHAPS payments and, in the case of the MMFs, authorising investments made through the Sungard portal.
 Appropriate expert advice is obtained on investments.
-External advisors were recently engaged to make a detailed review of the investment approach and performance, with their findings to be presented to the March 2024 Audit and Governance Committee.
-Interest rates and actual return were higher than budgeted in 2022/23, reflecting the sustained increase in the base rate through the year and interest income of 0.61m.
-Additional costs incurred were offset by investment income more than the budget being generated by high interest rates, as well as other additional income and cost savings.
+External advisors were recently engaged to make a detailed review of the Councils' investment approach and performance, with their findings to be presented to the March 2024 Audit and Governance Committee.
+Interest rates and actual return were higher than budgeted in 2022/23 with the council earning £1.15m in income reflecting the sustained increase in the base rate through the year.
+Additional costs incurred during 2022/23 due to the economic climate were offset by investment income more than the budget being generated by high interest rates, as well as other additional income and cost savings.
 No management actions were required for this audit.
 Electoral Registration Substantial Assurance The Electoral Services teams maintain the electoral registers on behalf of the statutory Electoral Registration Officers (EROs) using national and local databases, as well as information received from other sources, including the annual canvass.
 Publicity campaigns are run at key times such as prior to elections, the annual canvass, or changes in legislation.
 The Council has a high return rate of 98-99% for the annual canvass.
 A service plan has recently been drafted, which includes some performance measures which will help confirm requirements are being met.
-Training is proactively undertaken by both the EROs and the Electoral Services teams.
+Training is proactively undertaken by the ERO and the Electoral Services teams.
 Best practice is demonstrated with respect to data protection.
 Amendments to processes required by the Elections Act 2022 have been successfully adopted and there is awareness of future requirements.
 The teams show good awareness of the risks, although there is opportunity to consolidate the risk registers covering electoral registration and running elections.
 There are five Electoral Services posts across the two authorities, with two currently vacant and a third imminently so.
 Two of the vacancies have been advertised.
-An Electoral Services Manager has recently arrived in the post.
 Meanwhile, there are arrangements for additional capacity and mitigation if recruitment is not successful.